5. Vector indexing#

 Exercise 5.17

-• Why “x[min(y)]” is probably a mistake?
+• Why x[min(y)] is most probably a mistake?
 What could it mean?
 How can it be fixed?

 • What is the difference between sort and order?